onetimesecret/site-policy/onetime-terms-of-service.md

 Accounts may have applications, which allow the User to control access to Content.

 #### 2. Confidentiality of Applications.
-onetimesecret.com considers the contents of private repositories to be confidential to you. onetimesecret.com will protect the contents of private repositories from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.
+onetimesecret.com considers the contents of private applications to be confidential to you. onetimesecret.com will protect the contents of private applications from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.

 #### 3. Access.
-onetimesecret.com employees may only access the content of your private repositories in the following situations:
+onetimesecret.com employees may only access the content of your private applications in the following situations:
 - With your consent and knowledge, for support reasons.
-If onetimesecret.com accesses an application for support reasons, we will only do so with the owner’s consent and knowledge.
+If onetimesecret.com accesses an application for support reasons, we will only do so with the owner's consent and knowledge.
 - When access is required for security reasons.

 You may choose to enable additional access to your applications.
 For example: